kubabartwicki/kubabartwickicom/posts/we-need-product-teams-with-designers-on-them-to-make-sense-of-ai.md

 ---
-title: You need product teams with designers on them to make sense of AI
+title: We need product teams with designers on them to make sense of AI
 date: 2024-02-19
 layout: layouts/post.njk